pgaskin/lithiumpatch/README.md

 ## Usage

-1. Download the Lithium 0.24.5 APK from [here](https://www.apkmirror.com/apk/faultexception/lithium-epub-reader/lithium-epub-reader-0-24-5-release/lithium-epub-reader-0-24-5-android-apk-download/) or extract it from your device.
+1. Install JRE 1.8 or newer.
-2. Install JRE 1.8 or newer.
+2. Install Go 1.21 or newer.
-3. Install Go 1.21 or newer.
+3. Install zipalign (part of the Android build tools).
-4. Install zipalign (part of the Android build tools).
+4. Optionally run `go run github.com/pgaskin/edgedict/cmd/edgedict-fetch --output dict/edgedict` to download additional dictionaries.
-5. Optionally run `go run github.com/pgaskin/edgedict/cmd/edgedict-fetch --output dict/edgedict` to download additional dictionaries.
+5. Run `go generate ./app` from the root of the repository to download the APK.
+If this does not work, you cann manually download the Lithium 0.24.5 APK from [here](https://www.apkmirror.com/apk/faultexception/lithium-epub-reader/lithium-epub-reader-0-24-5-release/lithium-epub-reader-0-24-5-android-apk-download/) or extract it from your device.
 6. Run `go run . /path/to/Lithium_0.24.5.apk` from the root of the repository.
 Use `--help` to see additional options including using a custom keystore, setting the tool paths, and adding fonts from an external directory.
 7. If you haven't already done so, create a new Google APIs project with access to the Drive API for the signing key's signature to enable sync.